 Use the Right Products

-For hands and feet, slip on some cotton socks or gloves after application of the Aquaphor at bedtime to really lock in the moisture.
-Don’t forget to reapply moisturizer to your hands as needed after hand washing.
+Slip on some cotton socks or gloves (on your hands and feet)after application of the Aquaphor at bedtime to really lock in the moisture.
+Don’t forget to reapply moisturizer to hands as needed after hand washing too.

 Drink Lots of Water

 Even though it doesn’t seem like it, its just as important to drink water in the winter as it is in the summer.

 Drinking water not only flushes out toxins but, keeps skin supple and helps keep dry winter skin at bay.
 Moisturize your skin, by drinking lots of water from the inside out.